 The first SOMA study was published in the Astrophysical Journal in 2017.
 Observations in the SOMA study will continue on board SOFIA in the summer of 2018, with plans to observe about fifty regions of massive star formation throughout our galaxy.

 “Our recent and upcoming observations will yield a large enough sample to discover the general principles of how massive stars are born,” said Tan.

-The research team involves a large international collaboration that includes Chalmers University and University of Virginia students, postdocs and faculty, along with collaborators from California, Wisconsin, the U.S. Virgin Islands, Japan and Italy.
-The SOMA Survey involves publication and release of the data for use by the whole astronomical community, with this being just the first data release.
+The research team involves a large international collaboration that includes Chalmers University and University of Virginia students, postdocs, and faculty, along with collaborators from California, Wisconsin, the U.S. Virgin Islands, Japan, and Italy.
+The SOMA Survey involves the publication and release of the data for use by the whole astronomical community, with this being just the first data release.

 SOFIA is a Boeing 747SP jetliner modified to carry a 100-inch diameter telescope.
 It is a joint project of NASA and the German Aerospace Center, DLR.
 NASA’s Ames Research Center in California’s Silicon Valley manages the SOFIA program, science and mission operations in cooperation with the Universities Space Research Association headquartered in Columbia, Maryland, and the German SOFIA Institute (DSI) at the University of Stuttgart.
 The aircraft is based at NASA’s Armstrong Flight Research Center’s Hangar 703, in Palmdale, California.